bundlewrap/bundlewrap/doc/dev_contrib.rst

 Contributing
 ============

-We welcome all input and contributions to Blockwart.
+We welcome all input and contributions to BundleWrap.
 If you've never done this sort of thing before, maybe check out `contribution-guide.org <http://www.contribution-guide.org>`_.
 But don't be afraid to make mistakes, nobody expects your first contribution to be perfect.
 We'll gladly help you out.

 |

 Submitting bug reports
 ######################

-Please use the `GitHub issue tracker <https://github.com/blockwart/blockwart/issues>`_ and take a few minutes to look for existing reports of the same problem (open or closed!).
+Please use the `GitHub issue tracker <https://github.com/bundlewrap/bundlewrap/issues>`_ and take a few minutes to look for existing reports of the same problem (open or closed!).

 .. hint::

-	If you've found a security issue or are not at all sure, just contact `trehn@blockwart.org <mailto:trehn@blockwart.org>`_.
+	If you've found a security issue or are not at all sure, just contact `trehn@bundlewrap.org <mailto:trehn@bundlewrap.org>`_.

 |